dhpark22/collranking/README.md

 - Stochastic Gradient Descent (SGD)
 - Global Ranking from All-aggregated pairwise comparisons

+We use the non-convex model which is described in (3) of [our paper](http://arxiv.org/pdf/1507.04457v1.pdf).

 #### Compilation
 On a UNIX-based system with a C++11 supporting compiler and OpenMP API, compile using the Makefile
 ```